-A recent fire in Little Canada, Minnesota is a reminder of how quickly these incidents can escalate.
+A recent fire in Little Canada, Minnesota is a reminder of how quickly grill fire incidents can escalate.
 CBS Minnesota reported that on March 25, 2026, a propane tank caught fire while Leo Martinez was grilling on his deck, and the fire spread from the deck to his home.
 Martinez suffered severe burn injuries.
 Incidents like this illustrate how rapidly a grill fire can cause devastating harm and why investigating the cause early matters.

 Were You Injured in a Propane Fire?